bitnami/vulndb/CONTRIBUTING.md

 1. Changes are manually reviewed by Bitnami team members usually within a business day.
 2. Once the changes are accepted, the PR is tested (if needed) into the Bitnami CI pipeline.
 3. The PR is merged by the reviewer(s) in the GitHub `main` branch.
-4. Then our CI/CD system is going refresh the vulnerability database.
+4. Then our CI/CD system is going to refresh the vulnerability database.

+> [!NOTE]
-***NOTE***: Please note that, in terms of time, may be a slight difference between the appearance of the code in GitHub and the data processed after that code execution.
+> Please note that, in terms of time, there may be a slight difference between the appearance of the code in GitHub and the data processed after that code execution.